tiagocorreia21/SCOMP_PI/docs/sprint3/README.md

 ## US363 - Detect Drone Collitions

 ### Description
+- Detects and handles collisions between drones during the simulation.
+- As a simulation controller, I want the system to continuously monitor drone positions across all timesteps to detect spatial collisions, so that any conflicts are identified and can be reported.

 ### Acceptance Criteria

+- The system must detect when two or more drones occupy the same positon at the same time.
+- Upon detecting a collision, the system should log the event and notify the involved drones via signals.
+- Each drone must handle the received signal and notify the system user with a message.
+- When a drone receives a SIGUSR1 (collision detected), it should block other signals while handling it.
+- The system should allow early termination if collisions exceed a predefined threshold by sending termination signals to drones.

 ### Decisions

+- A separate thread was implemented for collision detection.
+- The thread iterates through the shared memory matrix and compares drone positions pairwise for each timestep;
+- When a collision is found, it sets a shared flag and signals a condition variable to wake the report thread;

 ---
 ## US364 - Synchronize drone execution with a time step